ErinUntermeyer/eu-comp-challenge-1/README.md

 #### My static Comp

-This is the static comp I created.
-Below are all the layouts displayed different screen sizes.
+This is the static comp that I built.
+I've included screenshots below to display the layout on various screen sizes.

 ###### Mobile view